 How can you help?

 Be informed!
 Learn the facts about the attacks upon your continued access to imported medicines by pharma lobbyists and their friends on Capitol Hill.
-Visit www.RxRights.org and sign up for our email updates.
+Sign up for our email updates to stay informed.

 Write letters!
 Write to your current representatives (look them up) or you local newspaper editor (find media contacts in your area).
 Educate your representatives and your community about the need for safe and affordable alternatives.
 Prescription drug adherence has risen to the level of a public health crisis—nearly half of uninsured Americans did not fill prescriptions due to cost this past year!